 - UN agencies are currently assessing where and how humanitarian operations are being disrupted to try to identify solutions as quickly as possible.

-- Raising awareness of COVID-19 among vulnerable communities
+- OCHA is raising awareness of COVID-19 among vulnerable communities.

 - OCHA is sharing WHO messaging across the humanitarian community and is supporting humanitarian country teams to develop consistent humanitarian messaging on COVID-19.